Which eating disorders do you treat?

 Yes, we incorporate individual’s specific needs into their treatment and meal planning with supporting documentation of the food allergy, dietary restriction, etc. from your treating doctor or allergist.
 Individuals can sign a coordination of care release of information for the program to obtain the required documentation.
 Please bring your prescribed EpiPen with you as you would anywhere else, remembering that we participate in community outings.

-What is a typical day at Seeds of Hope at Mountainside like?
+What is a typical day at Seeds of Hope like?

 Each day is scheduled from the time everyone wakes up through the end of the day, with relaxation and down times included in the routines.
 A typical day includes groups, outings, meals, holistic offerings, and individual services.
-Learn more about programming at Seeds of Hope at Mountainside.
+Learn more about programming at Seeds of Hope.

 What will I do on the weekends or during down time?